Visual enhancement and 3D representation for underwater scenes: a review: 3D Reconstruction for Underwater Scenes

+3D Gaussian Splatting (3DGS)~\citep{kerbl:3Dgaussians:2023} is an explicit scene representation in which a 3D scene is modeled by Gaussian primitives rather than an implicit volume.
+Each Gaussian primitive $\mathcal{G}_i$ is parameterized by a center position $\mu_i$, a covariance matrix $\Sigma_i$, an opacity $\alpha_i$, and a view-dependent colour $c_i$ often decoded from spherical harmonics.
+For differentiable optimization, the covariance is typically factorized into rotation and scaling components:

+For rendering, the 3D Gaussian is projected to the image plane through a viewing transformation $W$.
+Under a local affine approximation, its 2D covariance can be written as

+where $J$ is the Jacobian of the projection around the current viewing configuration.
+The contribution of each projected Gaussian is then accumulated by alpha compositing:

+Here, $\mu'_i$ denotes the projected 2D mean of the Gaussian and $\alpha'_i$ is its effective blending weight at pixel $x$.
+In practice, optimization alternates between updating Gaussian parameters and adapting the Gaussian density, which enables fast convergence and real-time rendering but can still require careful control to avoid redundant primitives or loss of fine detail.

-{3D Gaussian Splatting} (3DGS) \citep{kerbl:3Dgaussians:2023} is an explicit representation technique that uses a set of points to depict a 3D scene.
-The process begins by estimating a sparse point cloud through Structure from Motion (SfM).
-Each point, known as a Gaussian point, is characterized by its center position, an orientation-covariance matrix, view-dependent color derived from spherical harmonics (SH), and an opacity value.
-The optimization of these parameters alternates with steps that adjust the density of the Gaussians to enhance scene representation.
-During rendering, these Gaussian points are projected onto the image plane and weighted according to their 2D Gaussian profiles.
-This approach offers several advantages: \begin{itemize} \item \textbf{Speed of Convergence:} The explicit nature of 3DGS enables faster training and more accurate estimation of scene geometry and color with fewer samples compared to methods such as NeRF. \item \textbf{Real-Time Rendering Potential:} Once trained, 3DGS supports real-time rendering by directly rasterizing Gaussian points using GPU-based alpha blending. \item \textbf{Adaptability:} Leveraging spherical harmonics allows 3DGS to capture appearance variations under complex lighting conditions.
+3DGS offers several advantages: \begin{itemize} \item \textbf{Speed of Convergence:} The explicit nature of 3DGS enables faster training and more accurate estimation of scene geometry and color with fewer samples compared to methods such as NeRF. \item \textbf{Real-Time Rendering Potential:} Once trained, 3DGS supports real-time rendering by directly rasterizing Gaussian points using GPU-based alpha blending. \item \textbf{Adaptability:} Leveraging spherical harmonics allows 3DGS to capture appearance variations under complex lighting conditions.
 However, additional modeling is needed to handle phenomena such as reflection or refraction. \end{itemize}